balancetf/balancetf/src/contributing.md

 # Contributing

 ## Preface
 As stated in the foreword, the goal of this document is to be as unbiased as possible.
 That said, we'll probably be accepting most PRs for changes *that are reasonable*.
-If the general consensus of a proposed change is "that's absolutely ridiculous," it may be declined or removed later if it has been added already.
+If the general consensus of an Approved Change is "that's absolutely ridiculous," it may be declined or removed later if it has been added already.

 ## Some Rules
 Whether you want to contribute via PR or issue, there are some guidelines that should be followed: